gofractally/psibase/README.md

 ### MacOS 🍏

-If you have a Mac (including Apple Silicon), you may use an Ubuntu 22.04 VM or Docker container.
+If you have a Mac (including Apple Silicon), you can use an Ubuntu 22.04 VM or Docker container.
 We do not host ARM variants of our [docker images](https://github.com/orgs/gofractally/packages?repo_name=image-builders) on our GitHub container registry.
 Therefore if you would like to use either the `psibase-builder-ubuntu-2204` or `psibase-contributor` on your Apple Silicon Mac, you should pull the [image-builders](https://github.com/gofractally/image-builders) repo and build the images yourself.

 ## Support 📱